TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridColumnPropertiesDescription.md

 ###data-g-resizable

 Defines if column is resizable.
+If property **data-g-not-sized** value is set to true, column will not be resizable.

 **Value:** *false* or *true*.